StefanLazar98/Feedback-SPA/RESTful api - Backend/README.md

-Deschidem un nou terminal si rulam comanda node serverConfig.js
+We open up a new terminal and we type the command: node serverConfig.js